gengkunling/Laguerre-Volterra-Network/README.md

 # Lagurerre-Volterra-Network (LVN)
-The LVN is an advanced method to analyze input output relationship in the nonlinear dynamic systems.
-LVN combines the idea of Laguerre kernel expansions with the connectionist modeling notion of Artificial Neural Network (ANN).
+The LVN is an advanced method to analyze time seires data and the nonlinear dynamic relationships in the systems.

+LVN combines the idea of Laguerre kernel expansions with Artificial Neural Network (ANN).
+The Laguerre kernel expansions can be viewed as 1-D convolutional layer in the time domain.

+Unlike Long short-term memory (LSTM) network, LVN is very compact and can learn the nonlinear dynamic patterns from a very limited amount of data.

 ## To run this program:

-1. Generate Data
+### 1. Generate Data
-Run [data_gen.m](data_gen.m) to generate the training data data.mat.
+Run [data_gen.m](data_gen.m) to generate the training data [data.mat](data.mat).

-2. Show the True System that Generates the Data
+###2.
+Show the True System that Generates the Data
 Run [trueSystem.m](trueSystem.m).
 It will display the true PDMs, ANFs, first order and second order kernels.

-3. Train LVN
+### 3. Train LVN
 Run [LVN_main.m](LVN_main.m).
 The program will use the data from [data.mat](data.mat) and optimize the sparse LVN using simulated annealing algorithm.
-The training results are summarized in [results.mat].
+The training results are summarized in [results.mat](results.mat).

-## Using Autoregressive-LVN to train Hodgkin-Huxley Equation:
+## If you are looking for using Autoregressive-LVN to train Hodgkin-Huxley Equations:
 Please go to: [https://github.com/gengkunling/ASLVN](https://github.com/gengkunling/ASLVN)

 ## If you find this code useful, please cite: